Your Steel Building Specialist

 What are you responsible for?

-• Verification of local code requirements along with wind and snow loads - While our software pulls up general requirements for a zip code, local municipalities can easily dictate greater load requirements.
-When working with customers on a nationwide basis, it is nearly impossible for us to know these requirements for and specific location.
+- Verification of local code requirements along with wind and snow loads - While our software pulls up general requirements for a zip code, local municipalities can easily dictate greater load requirements.
+When working with customers on a nationwide basis, it is nearly impossible for us to know these requirements for any specific location.

-• Concrete - A pre-engineered metal building requires a solid foundation to support the wind, snow and overall loads of your building.
+- Concrete - A pre-engineered metal building requires a solid foundation to support the wind, snow and overall loads.
 We only provide the steel building kit so you will need to contract with a local company to pour your footers, piers and slab.

-• Equipment to offload delivery truck - Your building comes loaded on a flatbed semi truck.
+- Equipment to offload delivery truck - Your metal building package comes loaded on a flatbed semi truck.
 The driver has no equipment to offload your truck, so you should make arrangements to have a forklift or lull to unload.

-• Labor to erect - We only sell the steel building kit - we are not general contractors and don't get involved in the labor to erect.
-You will need to find a local company to erect your steel building.
+- Labor to erect - We only sell the steel building kit - we are not general contractors and don't get involved in the labor to erect.
+You will need to find a local company to erect your building.

-• Equipment for erecting - If you contract an erecting company to put up your building, they should have the equipment necessary to do so.
+- Equipment for erecting - If you contract a local erecting company, they should have the equipment necessary to do so.
 If you are wanting to do it yourself, a variety of equipment from a forklift or lull, to ladders, drills, saws, levels and cutters may be needed.

 Building with options (not included in price above)